Etosha National Park is our favorite of our trip in Namibia. It is also one of our favorite places in the world .

 You will certainly come face to face with giraffes.
 Rhinos and lions are more discreet, ask the guides you will meet on the site to give you some recommendations.

 Count on the help of other travelers to point out the positions of the animals that are more difficult to spot.
+We had the chance to observe a lioness and her cubs devouring a Zebra in the early morning.

 Two rhinoceroses blocked our way, when we were wandering in the east of the park.